Suisun City, California: History

+In January 2025, the city of Suisun City announced that it was investigating expanding to lands to the east, effectively annexing much of California Forever.

 Geography

 Suisun City is located at (38.244863, -122.017048).

 According to the United States Census Bureau, the city has a total area of 4.1 sqmi, of which 4.0 sqmi is land and 0.06 sqmi (1.48%) is water.

 The city is adjacent to Suisun Marsh, at 84,000 acre the largest contiguous estuarine marsh remaining on the west coast of North America.

 Climate

 According to the Köppen Climate Classification system, Suisun City has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.